zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 203

 "You two wait here!"
 Hagrid shouted.
 "Stay on the path, I'll come back for yeh!"

 They heard him crashing away through the undergrowth and stood looking at each other, very scared, until they couldn't hear anything but the rustling of leaves around them.

 "You don't think they've been hurt, do you?" whispered Hermione.

 "I don't care if Malfoy has, but if something's got Neville... it's our fault he's here in the first place."

 The minutes dragged by.
 Their ears seemed sharper than usual.
 Harry's seemed to be picking up every sigh of the wind, every cracking twig.
 What was going on?
-Where were theothers?
+Where were the others?

 At last, a great crunching noise announced Hagrid's return.
 Malfoy, Neville, and Fang were with him.
 Hagrid was fuming.
 Malfoy, it seemed, had sneaked up behind Neville and grabbed him as a joke.
 Neville had panicked and sent up the sparks.